actualbudget/actual/CONTRIBUTING.md

 The code needs a lot of improvements.
 When it was just me (@jlongster) I would often find myself halfway through an improvement overall, but always had to put it aside to work on something else.
 This shows in the code; there's a lot of things that I wanted to improve but was never able to complete.
 These are list of projects on the top of my mind that I would love to see progress on.

+### A mobile web app

+One of the most pressing needs is a mobile app based on the web app.
+This could mean making the web app responsive, or a separate app that does a few basic things.

+We are deprecating the native iOS/Android apps because we don't have bandwidth to support development and distribution of them (it's complicating submitting them to the app stores, etc).

+Ideally you'd be able to enter transactions on mobile.

+### Transitioning to TypeScript

+This is something I should have done a long time ago.
+I'd love any help setting up infrastructure for TypeScript and starting to transitioning code to it, particularly the backend.

 ### Rewriting the transaction table

 The transaction table is a very complex component because of all the interactions.
 The original goal was to embrace inline editing fully and never pull the user out into something like a modal or a drawer.
 I like how this worked out for some workflows, but it made other workflows plain awkward.